markt-de/puppet-galera/REFERENCE.md

 Data type: `Optional[Array]`

 Specifies a list of additional packages that may be required for SST and other features.
+The module automatically discovers all additional packages that are required for the selected vendor/sst, but this parameter can be used to overwrite the discovered package list.
 Default: A vendor-, version- and OS-specific value.

 Default value: `undef`